andrewhao/andrewhao.github.io/_posts/2020-06-23-product-owner-engineering-teams-part-2-the-idea-backlog.md

 ## How Ideas move into the backlog

 At the beginning of each week, we evaluate our roadmap and see if there is any need to "pull" a new idea from our idea backlog into the roadmap.
-At this point, the team can decide together whether an idea has enough legs, definition, and impact alignment so as to actually become a project.
+At this point, the team can decide together whether an idea has enough legs, definition, and impact alignment so as to actually become a formal work project.

-Ideas make their way into the backlog when there's a good match of Idea scope to team availability and individual ownership.
-If the original author of the idea is currently actively working on another project, we may ask the team if somebody wants to lead it up.
-Or we might just put the idea on ice for a bit until the original owner becomes freed up to start work.

-## What are common qualities of successful ideas?

-The ideas that get their wings as features oftentimes are:
+The Ideas that rise to the top are the ones that have at least one of these traits:

+* Has a high impact-to-effort ratio
+* Has a total opportunity that meaningfully moves the needle
+* Helps us learn something we don't know and could validate a new market segment, partnership, or use case.

+Thoughtfully designed Ideas will also be:

 - Defined well enough so that they are actionable to one or two weeks' of effort.
 - Backed by clear metrics (or are designed with the right data instrumentation in mind to be able to retrieve clear metrics)